tony-michaelson/tony-michaelson.github.io/_posts/2023-01-06-value-driven-development-pipelining.md

 ### Introduction

-The problem with most development teams is that the value to be provided, usually in exchange for money, is often compromised by structural issues within the organization or technical problems in the technology stack.
+The problem with most development teams is that the value to be provided is often compromised by structural issues within the organization or technical problems in the technology stack.
 Poor engineering decisions made early in the process could have led to the accumulation of technical debt that ballooned before your arrival, or you may have contributed to it yourself due to a lack of experience and succumbing to the temptations of what seemed like rapid progress.

+There is a much better way to ship your code.
+That is to agree on a definition of monetizable value among your organization and determine the best ways to measure it, both before and after it's delivered, and center the entire engineering solution and team structure around delivering this value.

 ### Defining Monetizable Value